 - the export of protected New Zealand objects

 - the illegal export and import of protected New Zealand and foreign objects

 - the sale, trade and ownership of taonga tūturu, including what to do if you find a taonga or Māori artefact.

 The Act also incorporates the UNESCO Convention 1970 and the UNIDROIT Convention.
-A copy of the Act can be found at www.legislation.govt.nz.
-Details about the Ministry's enforcement and prosecution policy for this act is available on our legislation page.
+A copy of the Act can be found on the New Zealand legislation website.
+Details about the Ministry's enforcement and prosecution policy for this act is available on our legislation webpage.

 19th century pare returned to Rotorua Museum and Art Gallery in December 2012.

 Under the Act, there are nine categories of protected New Zealand objects:

 - Archaeological, ethnographic, and historical objects of non-New Zealand origin, relating to New Zealand

 - Art objects including fine, decorative, and popular art

 - Documentary heritage objects